ESCAN logo

 The European Society for Cognitive and Affective Neuroscience aims to promote scientific enquiry within the field of human cognitive, affective and social neuroscience, particularly with respect to collaboration and exchange of information between researchers in different European countries through scientific meetings, workshops, summer schools, and such other activities.

-The ESCAN Board
+ESCAN Board Elections - 2024

 ESCAN statement against war